3dcitydb/3dcitydb-docs/source/3dcitydb/main-features.rst

 relational models as we used for the (manual) mapping of the CityGML datamodel onto the 3DCityDB core schema, the Chair of Geoinformatics at TUM developed a new transformation method based on graph transformation systems.
-This method is described in detail in [Yao & Kolbe 2017] and is implemented within the “ADE Manager” plugin for the Importer/Exporter software tool.
+This method is described in detail in [YaKo2017]_ and is implemented within the “ADE Manager” plugin for the Importer/Exporter software tool.